Review and road test of the Alfa Romeo Giulia

 AN ITALIAN NAMED GIULIA

 Alfa Romeo is a far more competitive proposition these days.
 For proof of that, you've only to look at this car - the Giulia.
-Jonathan Crouch reports.
+Jonathan Crouch reports on the improved version.

 Ten Second Review of the Alfa Romeo Giulia

 Alfa Romeo's new Giulia claims to embody the core elements which have made this Milanese marque one of the world's best-loved automotive brands.
 Distinctive Italian design, innovative powertrains, perfect weight distribution, unique technical solutions and the best weight-to-power ratio in the class all promise much as this car goes up against models like Audi's A4 and BMW's 3 Series.

 It's been some time since Alfa Romeo had a competitor in the BMW, Audi and Mercedes-dominated compact executive saloon segment but since 2017, the Giulia has been delivering just that for this famous Italian brand.
 The old Alfa 159 that used to campaign here was an under-rated car that never gained much traction in our market.
 Alfa's latest Giulia model though, promises to prove a more tempting proposition for business buyers bored with the usual Teutonic alternatives.